braze-inc/braze-docs/_docs/_hidden/private_betas/promo_codes.md

 ![Promo Codes 10][10]{:height="200px"}

 Now, using [Liquid][11], you can insert one of the unique promotion codes from the uploaded CSV file, into a message.
-That code will be marked as used on the Braze backend to ensure no other message receives that same code.
+That code will be marked as sent on the Braze backend to ensure no other message sends that same code.

 {% alert important %}